chanjesse/basic-tetris/README.md

 basic tetris using javascript, html, css

+will be modifying the game by:

-will be using modified tetrominos
+1) using new tetrominos shapes
+2) have additional challenges (TBD)

 --stopped at 51:38 of video--